sybrew/the-seo-framework/readme.txt

 **Added:**
 	/
 	* General compatibility and other improvements for the upcoming extension manager.
-	* TODO The title and description counter type option is now bound to the user, rather than the site.
 	* Facebook image width and height meta tags output.
 	* Twitter image width and height meta tags output.
+	* Genesis 2.3.0+ term metadata fallback compatibility.
 	* TODO
 **Improved:**
 	/
 	* TODO
+	* TODO The title and description counter type option is now bound to the user, rather than the site.
 	* Dismissible notices are now dismissible on every admin page when called.
+	* The term meta data is now handled through WordPress 4.4 or later functionality, if present.
+		* Note: From The SEO Framework 2.8.0, backwards compatibility towards version 2.6.6.2 or lower will be removed in order to clean up the database.
 **Changed:**
 	/
 	* TODO